KH-ReFined/KH-ReFined/README.md

 10. After defeating Sephiroth and obtaining Fenrir, you can now interact with an Absent Silhouette-like object in the Dark Depths to challenge Sepiroth again.
 11. You can now hide all of the HUD (besides off-action menus and some oddities) by pressing L3.
 You have to set "allowNoHud" in reFined.cfg to true for this to work.
 12. You can now halt the game to take pictures and cool action shots by pressing L3.
 You have to set "allowTimeStop" in reFined.cfg to true for this to work.
+13. If you are ***not*** using another music pack for Re:Fined, you only have to install one pack.
+14. If you are ***not*** using another resource pack for Re:Fined, you only have to install one pack.

 ## Support